sayanmndl21/pris/README.md

 - [ ] Set up for Pi-3B+ model

 ### Mobile app
-- [ ] Check the map update to Carytown
+- [x] Check the map update to Carytown

 - [ ] Check the history information
+      - Update the app api

 ### 2nd round of system test
 - [ ] 72hrs test